Selsion/DSPMods/DSPOptimizations/README.md

 	- e.g. the framerate with a single sphere layer with 5240 shells with the game paused went from 8 fps to 24 fps
 - Multithreading is added for the logic controlling belts going in and out of stations
 	- this should greatly reduce the CPU time under the "Storage" category in the performance window
+- Ejected sails will impact UPS much less (~30%) when not visible.
+You can choose to always hide them in the config
 - Dyson node logic has been optimized to take 20% as long
 - Hidden sphere layers under construction cause less lag
 - Shadows can be disabled in the config